sys1169/Hao_Portfolio/Hospitality_Revenue_Dashboard.md

 ## Objective
 i.
 To create an interactive dashboard that displays key metrics for hospitality company.
 ii.
 To optimize the pricing strategy.
 iii.
-To provide recommendations aimed at increasing overall revenue.
+To provide recommendations aimed at increasing company's revenue.

 ## 1. Set up interactive dashboard
 ### Star Schema